9 Golden Globes Beauty Trends We’ve Actually Used in Real Life

-We love swooning over red carpet gowns as much as the next sweatpants-clad person (seriously), but we’re probably never going to wear the same Ralph Lauren frock Priyanka Chopra rocked last year.
+We love swooning over red carpet gowns as much as the next sweatpants-clad person (seriously), but we’re probably never going to wear the same Ralph Lauren frock Priyanka Chopra rocked in 2017.
 We can, however, recreate her showstopping oxblood lip.
-Here, eight hair and makeup looks we’re totally stealing from some of our favorite celebs.
+Here, nine hair and makeup looks we’re totally stealing from some of our favorite celebs.

 Beyonce’s Glossy Lip (2009)